kalvinparker/My_Home_Network/Reverse-Proxy.md

 This guide provides a complete, step-by-step process for securely exposing any internal service (in a container or on bare metal) to the internet using OPNsense's HAProxy plugin, Let's Encrypt for trusted SSL, and achieving an A+ security rating.

+1. **Replace keyword: myservice** with the name of your own internal service (e.g. next-cloud, bitwarden, etc.)

 ### Core Concept: The Flow of Traffic

 Understanding the path of a request is key to troubleshooting: